Art Fahie

 *Willing to do small commercial work.

-Wes is a retired professional woodworker who conducted a business manufacturing architectural millwork for residential structures.
-This included historical woodwork features as windows, doors and entrances, interior woodwork, and stairs.
-Read More
+I am a retired professional woodworker who conducted a business manufacturing architectural millwork for residential structures.
+This included historical woodwork features as windows, doors and entrances, interior woodwork, and stairs Read More